 Purpose: When filling in the commercial invoice, it is mandatory to include an EORI and VAT number.
-This article explains what a commercial invoice is and an EORI number and how they are used when shipping outside of the EU and to the United Kingdom.
+This article explains what a commercial invoice is and an EORI number and how they are used when shipping outside of the EU.

 If you are shipping to a destination country outside of the EU, you will need to ensure that you attach a commercial invoice to your commercial shipment to allow for safe passage through customs.
 This can be done by attaching either multiple copies of a physical commercial invoice form or digitally via paperless trade with UPS or DHL Express.